Jurickson Profar Player Props: Rockies vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The 8.5 strikeouts per nine innings put together by the Diamondbacks pitching staff ranks 21st in MLB.
+- The 8.4 strikeouts per nine innings compiled by the Diamondbacks pitching staff ranks 23rd in MLB.

-- The Diamondbacks have the 22nd-ranked team ERA among all league pitching staffs (4.56).
+- The Diamondbacks have a 4.54 team ERA that ranks 18th across all MLB pitching staffs.

-- Henry (0-0) gets the starting nod for the Diamondbacks, his second this season.
+- Nelson (1-1) takes the mound for the Diamondbacks in his sixth start of the season.
+He's put together a 5.33 ERA in 27 2/3 innings pitched, with 17 strikeouts.

-- The lefty last pitched on Tuesday against the Kansas City Royals, when he went 4 1/3 innings, allowing three earned runs while giving up four hits.
+- His last appearance came on Wednesday against the Kansas City Royals, when the righty threw five innings, surrendering four earned runs while giving up 11 hits.

+- The 25-year-old has put up an ERA of 5.33, with 5.7 strikeouts per nine innings, in five games this season.
+Opponents have a .276 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.